adarsh-2425/DSA/README.md

 # Data Structures and Algorithms
-This repository is part of 100-Days-Of-Code
+This repository is part of 100-Days-Of-Code.
+All codes are in  c language.